rayg1234/pytlib/README.md

 Train an example simple autoencoder for 100 iterations, batch size of 32: `python run/trainer.py -t configuration/mnist_ae_config.py -i 100 -b 32 -v 100`

-This will train (on cpu) a basic CNN autoencoder on the mnist dataset and produce a visualization at the end of the 100 iterations.
+This will train (on cpu*) a basic CNN autoencoder on the mnist dataset and produce a visualization at the end of the 100 iterations.
 All the data is stored in `tmp` directory in the current directory.
 To view the visualization:

 `eog tmp/visualizations_00000100.svg`

 Try adjusting some parameters in the configuration.
 For example you can switch to training on the gpu by simply setting `cuda=true` inside the `TrainConfiguration` initializer line.

 More helpful instructions to come ...

+*After upgrading to pytorch 1.0, CPU training seems to be busted.
+Will only run right now if you have a GPU

 # Running with Docker
 Create the docker container run `docker-compose up -d --force-recreate --build`